COVID-19 SERVICE DELIVERY CHANGES

 Gail S. Eisenberg, Supervisor

 How We Serve You

 The township form of government was created to bring government closer to the people they served.
 Since our founding in April 1850, New Trier Township has served the local interests of its residents and our officials remain directly accountable to the voters who elected them.
 As the Township’s Chief Executive Officer, my role is to formulate township policies and supervise their enactment.
 My job also includes participation in the development and approval of the township budget, as well as the hiring of Township employees.
 Additionally, I also serve as chairman of the Township Board of Trustees.

-Should you require assistance or have any questions, please phone 847-446-8202 or visit Monday through Friday, 9 a.m. until 5 p.m.
-It is my privilege to serve you.
+Should you require assistance or have any questions, do not hesitate to contact me at GSEisenberg@newtriertownship.com please phone 847-446-8202 or visit Monday through Friday, 9 a.m. until 5 p.m.
+It is an honor my privilege to serve you and the greater community.